insilmaril/vym/README-layout.md

 * Moving containers around
     - Todo
-        - Fix z value of select box for selected containers
-        - absolute position for MapCenters for COntainers

     - moving and tmp linked:
       - maybe also information about rotation of tmp child